There are many ways to bring alive our innate connection with the sacred, which often becomes obscured through the pressures of everyday living.

 The Cosmic Walks organised by Greenspirit are a way of experiencing our cosmic human origins.

 The New Monasticism movement

 The New Monasticism movement aims to bring the practices that were used for centuries within monasteries into the rhythm of our daily lives.

 The Foundation for New Monasticism and Inter-Spiritual Dialogue, USA – http://www.new-monastics.com/

 A Lent talk on finding the ever elusive rhythm and balance in our everyday lives by Revd.
 Lindsay Meader of St James’s Piccadilly is available here.

 There are also the everyday activities that for some people are the means of breaking through to the deeper dimensions that lie beneath the surface of life.
 Humble activities like doing the dishes, tending to the garden, stroking the cat or being out for a walk and really seeing the flowers and plants can evoke a sense of mystery.

 Relaxation and play are also neglected routes to the spiritual experience.
 Balancing a pole on one finger in a group with others soon breaks barriers down and reminds us not to lose humour and lightness as ways to connect.

-Initially taught by lay Dominican and co-founder of the Eckhart Society, Ursula Fleming in the 1970’s, they are taken forward in today in the refreshing Tumble Trust workshops.
+These approaches were initially taught by lay Dominican and co-founder of the Eckhart Society, Ursula Fleming in the 1970’s and for many years the Tumble Trust offered workshops combining relaxation, play and contemplative approaches.